 - Brett Tucker (Blisterfree) and Melissa Spencer (Treehugger)…many months/years of effort in groundtruthing (hiking the route themselves) and creating maps and information that made this route complete

 - Buck30, Carrot & Muffy, Longdistancehiker.com, and Sagebrush, whose blogs greatly helped in planning.
 I’d guess that only around 20 people have hiked this route but there’s quite a bit of good information on the internet.
 Most hiked spring of 2019 and the route has changed quite a bit in the last section -Blue Range, since that time.
-Sagebrush hiked spring 2021, so I found his journal and timeline most congruous with our experience.
+Sagebrush hiked spring 2021, so I found his journal and timeline most congruous with my experience.
 Incidentally, it seems that I passed him just north of Goat Rocks while we were both hiking the PCT in 2018, but I didn’t make his acquaintance at the time.

 - Coyote and Nasty Noodle are 2 that we learned of while all of us were hiking the GET spring 2021.
 Both hiked the MRT fall 2020 and provided some great info in the way of videos and also offers of support to hikers passing through Sedona.
 I regret that our timing didn’t line up with their schedules, so we still have yet to meet them in person.